Wildlife at Plett Game Reserve

 THE ELAND

 A savanna and plains antelope found in eastern and southern Africa, they are theworld’s largest antelopes.
-The name is derived from the Dutch word for moose..
+The name is derived from the Dutch word for moose.
 Females have a tan coat, while males have a darker tan coat with a blueish-grey tinge.
 There may also be a series of white stripes vertically on the sides of bulls.
 Males have dense fur on their foreheads and a large dewlap.
 Both sexes have horns, about 65 cm long and with a steady spiral ridge.

-THE GEMSBOK
+THE Gemsbok

 The gemsbok or gemsbuck is a large African antelope which lives in herds of about 10-40 animals consisting of a dominant male, a few non-dominant males, and females.
 They often live in association with zebras, gazelles or other antelopes.
 The female’s horns may be curved but the male’s are thicker and parallel.
 Male gemsbok have been known to gore attacking lions with their horns.

-THE GIRAFFE
+THE Giraffe

 The tallest of all mammals, they are an average of 6 ft at birth!
 Known for their long necks and legs and spotted patterns, each giraffe has its own unique pattern.
 Their long necks help them to eat leaves from tall trees, typically acacia trees.
 Their tongues can be as long as 45 cm.
 If they need to, giraffes can go for several days without water, relying on the moisture content in the leaves they feed on.

-THE HIPPO
+THE Hippo

 The river hippopotamus is the world’s third largest and heaviest land animal, weighing up to 4,000 kg.
-They have thin skin that dies out quickly and secrete oil that keeps their skin moist.
+They have thin skin that dries out quickly and secrete oil that keeps their skin moist.
 They spend most of their days in the water or wallowing in the mud, generally coming up on land to feed at night.
 River hippos are one of the most feared animals in southern Africa.
 It is claimed that every year more people are killed by them than by any other African animal.

 Also known by the Afrikaans name, ratel, have been named the most fearless animal in the Guinness Book of World Records for a number of years.
 Similar in size and build to the European badger, they are heavily built, with a broad head, small eyes, virtually no external ears, and a relatively blunt snout.
 There is a considerable difference between the sizes of the male and female, with males sometimes weighing up to twice as much as females.
 They are fierce carnivores with an extremely keen sense of smell and are well known for their snake killing abilities.
 They have a great appetite for beehives.